jaja2302/Trading_bot/README.md

 🧠 Contributing
 We welcome contributions!
 To contribute:
 Fork the repository.
 Create a new branch for your feature or bugfix.
 Submit a pull request for review.
-🛡️ License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 📊 Real-time Trading Dashboard (Optional)
 You can integrate a real-time dashboard to monitor your trading activity, profits, and market conditions in your browser using libraries like socket.io, express, and chart.js.
 Stay tuned for updates in future releases!